rweldzius/PSC7000_F2024/README.md

   *  **Final Project**: Worth 10 points (write-up 8 points, presentation 2 points).
 In the last week of the semester, you will present a proposal for an individual research project.
 The proposal will be a minimum of five pages, using two skills/methods from the first half of class and two from the second half.
 Your proposal (and presentation) should briefly describe your research puzzle, question, and argument, then present some data that either motivates the puzzle/question/argument or tests the argument using the methods you learned.
 DO NOT TRY TO PRESENT EVERYTHING FROM YOUR PROPOSAL!
 1 EC point will be allocated for giving feedback (minimum of 300 words) to a classmate on a draft of their project (up to 2 EC points allowed by giving feedback to two different classmates).
 This means you need to share your drafts early!
 You must submit your feedback(s) with your proposal by **Sunday 12/8/24 at 5pm**.

-  * **Extra Credit**: There is one extra credit point on each problem set, five extra credit points on the midterm and final, and two extra credit points on the final project.
-Thus the maximum total points you can receive in this class is 123, meaning that if you ace every problem set, the midterm, every quiz, and the final project, you will have 104 points before the final exam.
+  * **Extra Credit**: There is one extra credit point on each problem set, two extra credit points on the midterm and final, and two extra credit points on the final project.
+Thus the maximum total points you can receive in this class is 125, meaning that if you ace every problem set, the midterm, every quiz, and the final project, you will have 103 points before the final exam.
 Achieving a perfect score requires a lot of effort, but would allow you to skip the final exam if you so chose.

 See the table below for a breakdown of the percentages, points, and extra credit.